Tag Archive for: psychedelic

 the conscious psychedelic explorer course

-Next week I will begin The Conscious Psychedelic Explorer, a comprehensive six-week course on developing the ability to use psychedelics for insight, healing, and growth.
+Next week I will open The Conscious Psychedelic Explorer, a comprehensive program on developing the ability to use psychedelics for insight, healing, and growth.

 Ahead of the course, I wanted to refresh and share my intentions for this cohort.
 This will be the second group, after having run it with the first group over 4 weeks in November last year.